zekarlos79/ElementsAI/README.md

 ## How is it used?

+Several images of the selected blood smears are digitalized.
-Utilize image processing and machine learning techniques to identify and analyze platelet morphology in blood smears, in order to detect the presence of platelet aggregates/microclots.
+The software extracts features from those digital images and analyses it in order to detect the presence of platelet aggregates/microclots.

-Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?
+When platelet aggregates/microclots are detected, the software will block the result and recommend confirming the platelet count using another method (e.g. optical method) or repeating the blood collection using a different anticoagulant (e.g. sodium citrate).
+Otherwise, thrombocytopenia is confirmed and the result is automatically validated.

 Images will make your README look nice!
 Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded an image to Github.)